Professor Demba Ba, Director of Undergraduate Studies

 - General Examination: None.

 - By prior approval, other advanced undergraduate or graduate courses, as well as courses at MIT, can be used to satisfy general requirements and specialization requirements and electives.
 Petitions will only be considered for courses that possess technical content at a level similar to other upper-level engineering courses at SEAS.

 - Pass/Fail and Sat/Unsat: All courses for concentration credit must be letter-graded.

 - Plan of Study: Concentrators are required to file an approved departmental Plan of Study and to keep their plan up to date in subsequent years.
 Plan of Study forms may be obtained from the Office of Academic Programs (Pierce 110) or from the School of Engineering and Applied Sciences (SEAS) website.

 - Independent Project: Students are required to have a substantial research experience in order to deepen their understanding of at least one aspect of the Biomedical Engineering field, and to develop hands-on experience in the scientific method and/or technology development.
 This typically would be fulfilled through a summer project resulting in a significant written report; alternatively, ES 91r or ES 100hf may be used to fulfill this requirement.

 - Joint Concentrations: Biomedical Engineering participates in joint concentrations.
 The requirements for joint concentrators are the same as for sole concentrators; in addition, a joint concentrator is required to write an interdisciplinary thesis that combines the two fields.
 This thesis is required regardless of whether Biomedical Engineering is the primary or allied concentration.

 Each undergraduate who elects to concentrate in Biomedical Engineering is assigned a faculty adviser.
 If students do not request a change in adviser, they have the same adviser until they graduate.
 Each student is reassigned to another faculty member while the student's original faculty adviser is on leave.
 It is expected that students will discuss their Plans of Study and progress with their Director or Assistant Director of Undergraduate Studies at the beginning of each term.
-Students may also seek advice from their faculty adviser, the Director or Assistant Director of Undergraduate Studies, or the Undergraduate Academic Programs Administrator at any time.
+Students may also seek advice from their faculty adviser, the Director or Assistant Director of Undergraduate Studies, or the Undergraduate Academic Programs Manager at any time.